enesbuyuk/NginxConfigGenerator/README.md

-# Nginx Config Generator with Go
+# Nginx Config Generating with Go
 How to create Nginx config file with Go?

 ## Usage: